portalhugger/Probability-Zero/plans.md

+WORKING TITLE: **Improbiverse**

+# NOTES

+This is the authoritative document on what the game should be like, and will be updated per eventual discussions.
+That way, we can focus on making sure the game just properly does whatever's listed here and there's less potential confusion.

 # STORY PROGRESSION
 ## PHASE I
+"automation / programming phase"

-* 1 in 7.7 * 10^10^7777 chance of reconstituting the Multiverse.
+* 1 in 7.7e77777 chance of reconstituting the Multiverse.

-* read initial document + guide (intro)
+* read initial document (intro)
+ * SCP-7000 is an undisclosed phenomenon which destroyed nearly all of existence. before it could do so, all remaining universes were harnessed by the Temporal Anomalies Dept. to form a special pocket universe in which the reader/player resides. they, made immortal by the Foundation, must eternally click on a random universe generation machine until it creates a universe in which some version of the Foundation can withstand SCP-7000
  * frustrated/confused by lack of SCP-7000 description
+* read maintenance guide (tutorial/guide)
+ * there are special maintenance codes which can be used to access the STATS' features (Statistics, Options)

 * generate a few universes
 * stare at STATS while it generates causal fabric
-* generate a few more universes, get bored
+* generate a few more universes, unlocking Research

-* unlock Research, start studying to generate research
+* start studying to generate research
-* use research to purchase Programming, unlocking Automation Tab + encrypted files
+* learn Programming, unlocking Automation Tab + encrypted files

-* unlock Automation, start programming
-* program Auto-Clicker v1 to partially automate the LUCK, unlocking
+* program Auto-Clicker v1 to partially automate the LUCK, unlocking Auto-Clicker v2, which requires more computational resources/sec
-* program Optimizer v1
+*

 unlocks "Complete STATS schematics" for a lot of research

 ## PHASE II
+"fabrication / upgrading phase"

+* mass fabrication is now unlocked

 ## PHASE III
+"scanning phase"

 ## PHASE IV
+""

 ## PHASE V
+""

 * Recover true SCP-7000 description
+ * SCP-7000 is a metaprobabilistic phenomenon whereby wave functions are prohibited to collapse into definite states, rendering causality entirely indeterminate
+ * SCP-7000 was the annihilation of Karma/Luck/Fortune, an intrinsic property of reality informing wave functions of their states' probability distributions.
+The fact that this property is essential to reality implies that the chance that anything should exist at all is essentially zero
+ * possibly:
+  * SCP-7000 was instigated by an alternate (non-Prime) Foundation who also created the IFRAME with intent to reset the multiverse with themselves in control
+  * SCP-7000 was the may 2022 wikidot outage (but described in-universe)

 * Upon generating Prime-Timeline (probability = 1 in 1), receive a message from Foundation-Prime saying you've succeeded (you beat the game!)
  * you have a choice to let the Foundation reset you for the next cycle ('main' ending), or to ignore them
  * you've also unlocked the final Prestige layer, allowing you to proceed to Phase VI